NixOS/nix.dev/source/tutorials/packaging-existing-software.md

 ## A successful build

-Running the `nix-build -A nicat` command once more will finally do what you want, repeatably.
+Running the `nix-build -A icat` command once more will finally do what you want, repeatably.
 Call `ls` in the local directory to find a `result` symlink to a location in the Nix store:

 ```console